 To learn more about the health-promoting effects of lentils, check out this National Institutes of Health article.

-Black lentils are nice in this soup because they hold their own better than milder, softer lentils like red, orange and yellow.
+Black lentils are nice in this soup because they hold their shape and texture better than milder, softer lentils like red, orange and yellow.
 So you end up with a bit more contrast in color, flavor and texture.

 I hope you enjoy this One-Pot Curry Black Lentil Soup.
 If you try it I would LOVE to hear from you.
 Tag @myquietkitchen on instagram to show off a photo.
 You can also rate the recipe and leave a comment below to share your feedback.

 Cheers to lentils, the impatient person's bean!